Table of Contents

 “In the end, one needs to let go with or without the answers,” Priya agrees.

-Breakups do suck, there is no denying that – especially if your relationship was with someone whom you loved a lot or with someone with whom you were with for a very long time.
+Breakups do suck, there is no denying that – especially if your relationship was with someone whom you loved a lot, or were with for a very long time.

 2. Coming to terms with the reality

-We need closure because of the healing process after a breakup can become prolonged without it.
-It isn’t easy to turn the one who was your world or centre of everything into a virtual stranger.
+We need closure because the healing process after a breakup can become prolonged without it.
+It isn’t easy to turn the one who was once your world, the center of everything, into a virtual stranger.
 Closure helps you come to terms with the fact that things are over.

-“When closure equals an acknowledgement of what was important while saying a graceful goodbye, it is always great,” feels Renica Rego.
+“When closure equals an acknowledgment of what was important while saying a graceful goodbye, it is always great,” says Renica Rego.
+Living in denial increases the need for closure in a relationship, often leaving you stuck on the same stage of moving on without making any progress.

 3. You need closure to move on

-Closure helps you move on in life after your breakup without making you walk in circles.
+Closure helps you move on in life after your breakup, without making you walk around in circles.
 It helps you by giving you a chance to heal yourself from the wounds your past relationship might have caused.
-Is there anything worse than sitting lonely on your bed wondering, “What if?”
+Is there anything worse than sitting all by your lonesome on your bed wondering, “What if?”

 How To Ask For Closure?